Antibiotic Eye Drops

-Bacterial conjunctivitis is the most common cause of bacterial eye infection.
+Bacterial conjunctivitis is the most common type of bacterial eye infection.
 It's easily spread among children in daycare and at school.

 Contact-lens related eye infections.
-Sleeping in contact lenses and wearing contaminated (dirty) contact lenses can also lead to bacterial eye infections.
-Observe proper contact lens use to avoid infection.
+Sleeping in contacts and wearing dirty contacts can lead to bacterial eye infections.
+Use proper contact lens care to avoid infection.

-The bacteria-killing medicine in antibiotic eye drops will not work for other types of eye infections or allergic reactions, such as:
+The medicine in antibiotic drops will not work for other types of eye infections or allergies, like:

 - Viral conjunctivitis.
 Antibiotic drops are ineffective in the treatment of conjunctivitis caused by a virus.

 - Allergic conjunctivitis.
-This irritation of the eye is not an infection—it comes from an allergic reaction to something like dust, pollen, or pets.
+This irritation of the eye is not an infection.
+The irritation comes from an allergic reaction to something like dust, pollen, or pets.
 Antibiotic eye drops will not help relieve the symptoms of an eye allergy.

 - Fungal eye infections (fungal keratitis).
-These are very rare infections and are usually caused by wearing contaminated contact lenses.
+These are very rare infections.
+They are usually caused by wearing contaminated contact lenses.

-Although antibiotic eye drops are ineffective for these conditions, you may need other eye drops, medicine, or treatment.
+Although antibiotic eye drops don't help these conditions, you may need other eye drops, medicine, or treatment.

 If you think you have any type of eye infection, see a doctor.
 They can see if you need antibiotic eye drops or other treatment.

 Symptoms of eye infection include:

 Antibiotic eye drops usually help symptoms get better after three days.
 Call your doctor if your symptoms don't go away.